 - "Regulatory Reform and Taking Legislative Proposals," American Law Institute-American Bar Association Environmental Law Institute, Washington, D.C., Feb.
 1996

-- Vice Chair/Chair Elect (2013), Board of Directors, Big Brothers Big Sisters of Puget Sound
+- Chair (2014), Board of Directors, Big Brothers Big Sisters of Puget Sound

 - Former cooperating attorney, Northwest Women's Law Center

 - Contributing Author, "Enforcement: Sections 309 and 505," The Clean Water Act Handbook, 3rd ed., 2011

 - Author, "Civil Judicial Enforcement," The Clean Water Act Handbook, 2nd ed., 2003